JiehongLin/SAM-6D/README.md

 ## Update Log
+- [2024/03/05] We update the demo to support [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM), you can do this by specifying `SEGMENTOR_MODEL=fastsam` in demo.sh.
+- [2024/03/03] We upload a [docker image](https://hub.docker.com/r/lihualiu/sam-6d/tags) for running custom data.
 - [2024/03/01] We update the released [model](https://drive.google.com/file/d/1joW9IvwsaRJYxoUmGo68dBVg-HcFNyI7/view?usp=sharing) of PEM.
 For the new model, a larger batchsize of 32 is set, while that of the old is 12.
-- [2024/03/03] We upload a [docker image](https://hub.docker.com/r/lihualiu/sam-6d/tags) for running custom data.

 ## Overview
 In this work, we employ Segment Anything Model as an advanced starting point for **zero-shot 6D object pose estimation** from RGB-D images, and propose a novel framework, named **SAM-6D**, which utilizes the following two dedicated sub-networks to realize the focused task: